GeoscienceAustralia/ptha/propagation/SWALS/SOLVERS.md

             * Communicate halo data between domains (both dispersive and non-dispersive) that have advanced to the same time.
         * Advance to the next substep
     * After the final substep, apply flux-correction and communicate once more.
 At this point all domains will have advanced one global timestep $dt = N_{t}\delta t$.
-* Models using dispersion thus require much more communication and computation (about 3x compute for `midpoint`).
+* Compared to models without dispersion, models using dispersion thus require much more communication (factor of $3N_t + 1$) and computation (about factor of for `midpoint`).
 In nested grid models, the implicit method may need halos to be thicker than SWALS provides by default, particularly on domains that only take 1 timestep for every global timestep (which are less likely to have thick halos by default).
 To address this one can increase the halo thickness by setting the integer `md%domains(j)%minimum_nesting_layer_thickness` (e.g. a value of 30 is used on the coarsest grids for some test problems).

 # Elevation smoothing